 Sure, Sri Lanka is famous for its beaches, but you know what doesn’t get enough love?
 The wide variety of watersports you could take part in while you’re here!
+Our waters are home to an array of marine life, and are marked biodiversity hotspots; which makes it an ”attraction” by itself and a definite must-visit when you’re here.

-Our waters hosts an array of marine animals, and are marked biodiversity hotspots!
 That includes the East Coast, where you could spot whales, dolphins, sharks, and many colourful tropical fish.
 So, why not go snorkelling or scuba diving to swim alongside these astonishing critters?
 The peak time to go for scuba diving (as well as snorkelling) is between April to September, when many marine animals migrate close to the East Coast’s waters and the water clarity is generally high.
 The spots where you’re likely to get the most out of the experience include Pigeon Island, Pasikuda, Irakkandy, and Nilaveli beach.

 PADI training centres are available here for the newbies, as well as in other parts of the island, so if you’re inexperienced in diving, don’t worry!
 We’ve got you covered.